 To use the app, you have to be open to the public nature of the platform.
 But if you can’t live with the open space, you can pay a fee to make your account private.

 Copyright for AI-generated art is a bit ill-defined at the moment.
 You create the prompt.
 But the bot actually creates the image.

-Art created with a free trial account has a Commons Noncommercial 4.0 Attribution International License.
-So you can use images if you do not make money off of them, and you credit Midjourney.
+Midjourney is no longer providing free trial accounts.
+But it used to be that art created with a free trial account had a Commons Noncommercial 4.0 Attribution International License.
+So you could use images if you credited Midjourney and didn’t make money off them.

-If you pay for an account, you can use your art as you wish.
+Today, you must pay for an account, and you can use your art as you wish.
 This includes selling them.

 But the company can use your images.
 And since you created the images on a public forum, you probably can’t expect to use them exclusively.
-(You can read Midjourney’s Terms of Service.)
+(You can read Midjourney’s Terms of Service here.)

 Copyright law is complicated at the best of times.
 Throw artificial intelligence into the mix, and we are in for some interesting copyright cases.
 It remains to be seen how AI copyright issues pan out.